github/training-kit/paths/intro-to-github/00-welcome.md

   **GitHub is so much more.**

-  GitHub is the collaboration software used to build some of the most powerful applications in the world.
+  GitHub is used to build some of the most powerful applications in the world.
 It can do a lot of really cool things, but this class is going to focus on getting you started with the basics.
 We will dig in to the rest later!

-  ## Class Goals

-  We know some people like to set goals, so here are some for this class:

-  - confidently use the GitHub.com website to complete the GitHub workflow
-  - collaborate with ~~strangers~~ new friends on a fun project
-  - add your pin to the map!
 ---